 Career Specialist Support

-Employment Services participants are assigned a Career Specialist to help with setting career goals and objectives.
+Employment Services participants are assigned a Career Specialist (CS) to help with setting goals and objectives.
 A Career Specialist is a career-focused counselor, who provides one-on-one guidance both before and after a participant gets a job.
 Participants are expected to meet with their CS one hour per week while unemployed.

 iMove 4ward Workshop

 We highly recommend that participants complete our comprehensive and intensive 3-day job-readiness training, as doing so greatly improves employment outcomes.
 Topics discussed include self-awareness, self-esteem, communication, career planning, conflict resolution, anger management and self-care, goal setting, and interview skills.